TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 1. **Turbo Drive**: We already covered this in an earlier lesson.
 1. **Turbo Frames**: Turbo Frames, like Turbo Drive, also help with fast navigation, but for predefined portions of a page.
 Rather than requesting an entire page, you can define a region of your HTML as a Turbo Frame and replace only the content inside of that region.
 1. **Turbo Streams**: Turbo Stream delivers web page changes to instantly insert, update, or remove a region of the webpage.
 An example of this could be a user creating a new post and that post immediately inserts itself at the top of the post index feed without any refresh or redirection.
-1. **Turbo Native**: Turbo Native is a technique that allows developers to achieve the same Turbo style transitions on a mobile app for iOS or Android.
+1. **Hotwire Native**: Hotwire Native is a technique that allows developers to achieve the same Turbo style transitions on a mobile app for iOS or Android.

 ### Turbo Frames